 but in the end the job went to legendary club DJ and co-

-As a result of their appearance on the first show unknowns The Autographs sign with Mickie Most, who had also recently lost another token punk outfit, The Vibrators from his RAK label to CBS.
+As a result of their appearance on the first show unknowns The Autographs sign with Mickie Most, who had also recently lost his other token punk outfit, The Vibrators from his RAK label to CBS.

 The show would also feature Les Ross, who would run the hot dog stall and give his opinion on how things were going, sometime contradicting Cook.
 Producer Most had to put a security guard by Ross’ hot dog / hamburger stall just before the show just in case all the food disappeared.
 About a hundred hot dogs and a hundred hamburgers are prepared just ahead of the show, but the producers quickly learned that they would need to keep some back for the actual recording of the show.